Charles Clark (governor): Military service

 During the Mexican–American War, he served as a colonel of the 2nd Mississippi Regiment of Volunteers.
 Following the secession of Mississippi in early 1861, Clark was appointed as a brigadier general in the First Division, First Corps, a Mississippi Militia unit that later entered the Confederate States Army.
 He commanded the brigade at engagements in Kentucky and then a division under Leonidas Polk at the Battle of Shiloh, where he was slightly wounded.
 Clark led a division at the Battle of Baton Rouge, where he was severely wounded and captured.
-He spent time as a prisoner of war before being released.
-He was promoted to major general of Mississippi State Troops in 1863.
+He spent time as a prisoner of war before being released, but was permanently disabled.

 Governor of Mississippi

+John J. Pettus, the governor who led Mississippi to secede in 1861 was term-limited and could not run for reelection.
+Clark ran for governor in the October 1863 election on a conservative platform focused on caring for wounded soldiers and their families, as opposed to the "fire-eater" rhetoric that had led to secession after Pettus's election.
+Clark was elected as governor with 70% of the vote and inaugurated at Columbus on November 16.
+The state capital of Jackson had been captured and burned by Union forces earlier that year, and most of the other strategic points in Mississippi were already overrun by US troops by the time Clark took office.

-On November 16, 1863, Clark was inaugurated as governor of Mississippi under Confederate auspices.
-He served in this capacity until June 13, 1865, when he was forcibly removed from office by occupation forces of the United States Army and replaced by William L. Sharkey, a respected judge and staunch Unionist who had been in total opposition to secession.
-Clark was briefly imprisoned at Fort Pulaski near Savannah, Georgia.
+Clark's administration focused on aiding the destitute civilian population of Mississippi, officially sanctioning contraband trade with US forces in exchange for essential goods and medicine.
+With the collapse of the Confederacy in the spring of 1865, Clark was forcibly removed from office by the United States Army on May 22 and briefly imprisoned at Fort Pulaski near Savannah, Georgia.
+Clark was replaced as governor by William L. Sharkey, a respected judge and staunch Unionist, who had been in total opposition to secession.

 Clarke was ex officio President of the University of Mississippi Board of Trustees during his tenure as Governor of Mississippi.
 Despite losing the governorship, he remained on the Board for almost ten years after his term ended.
 In 1871, he purchased Routhland, an Antebellum mansion in Natchez, Mississippi.